askore/capstone2014-firefoxOS/README.md

  * A critical request is a request for something that you need right now, regardless of whether it is a good time or not (e.g. shoddy Wi-Fi connection).
  * Since critical requests are fired without respect to good conditions, critical requests can not be guaranteed to be successful.
 * **Non-critical requests**
  * A non-critical request is a request for something that you need, but you don't need it right now.
-It gets added to a queue for non-critical requests
+It gets added to a queue for non-critical requests.
- * The queue gets fired when "now is good" to fire them
+ * The queue gets fired when "now is good" to fire them.
  * Since "now is good" includes battery heuristics (i.e. device is charging), non-critical requests can not be guaranteed to be successful, only that they will optimally use the battery of the device.
 * **"Now is good"**
- * "Now is good" is a background process wherein the non-critical request queue will be fired when the API believes it to be a good time
+ * "Now is good" is a background process wherein the non-critical request queue will be fired when the API believes it to be a good time.
  * A good time is considered to be `if ((isCharging || criticalRequestFired) && batteryLevel > .10)`
-   * In other words, _the battery level of the device must be more than 10%_ and a critical request just fired or the device is charging
+   * In other words, _the battery level of the device must be more than 10%_ and a critical request just fired or the device is charging.
 * **Latency Recording**
- * Latency recording is the background process the API does wherein critical and non-critical requests are recorded (when the request was made, when it finished, the request size, and a unique id for each request) for later use by the developer
+ * Latency recording is the automatic background process the API does wherein critical and non-critical requests are recorded (when the request was made, when it finished, the request size, and a unique id for each request) for later use by the developer.

 #### General Examples

 ##### Firefox OS
-A basic Firefox OS application using the library consists of a manifest, an HTML index, a Javascript file for the index, our capstone library, and an icons directory.
-However, for the sake of simplicity we will highlight some examples that can be found within our sample Firefox OS app [which can easily be installed and ran](https://github.com/askore/capstone2014-firefoxOS/tree/master#virtual-phone).
+A basic Firefox OS application using our capstone library consists of a manifest, an HTML index, a Javascript file for the index, our capstone library, and an icons directory.
+However, for the sake of simplicity we will highlight some basic examples that can be found within our sample Firefox OS app [which can easily be installed and ran](https://github.com/askore/capstone2014-firefoxOS/tree/master#virtual-phone).

 These examples contain snippets for the Index.html file and for the Javascript file for the Index to illustrate core concepts of the library and thus are not comprehensive as they don't cover all API functions.
 For all API function usage, [see the "API Usage" section below](https://github.com/askore/capstone2014-firefoxOS/tree/master#api-usage).